rlberry-py/rlberry/README.md

 ## Getting started

-We provide a set of notebooks on [Google colab](https://colab.research.google.com/) with examples about how to use `rlberry`.
+We provide a handful of notebooks on [Google colab](https://colab.research.google.com/) as examples to show you how to use `rlberry`.

 | Content | Description | Link |
 |-|-|-|